solidi/writing/04-the-springboard-pattern.md

 The springboard approach may…

 1. Violate YAGNI — “You ain’t gonna need it”.
 The team should build only what they need, and not a single line more.
-1. Accelerate decisions — the best architectural decisions are ones that are deferred.
+1. Accelerate decisions — the best architectural decisions are the ones that are deferred.
 Operating this way may force harder code decisions sooner.
 1. Increase complexity — additional logic to support layering and modularization may increase time to contribute and slightly longer development time.
 However, keep in mind that the cost paid will most certainly provide a cost benefit for code that is consistent and adaptable.
 Adaptability needs room to breathe and the code and products deserve that breathing room.

 Now let’s wrap this up.

 ## Spring Into Action
 Developing for isolation and modularity is a practice all engineers should strive for.
-However there had not been a pragmatic approach to these concepts and a way to describe how to execute on them.
+However, there had not been a pragmatic approach to these concepts and a way to describe how to execute on them.
 It is assumed engineers simply build this way but the reality is that they simply do not.

 The springboard pattern in software development finally gives us a word to use to communicate our intention both in software execution.
 When adhering to this pattern, we manage complexity and increase optionality.
 As described above, the benefits are plenty, but be aware of the cost of drawbacks.